 - Add missing tasks you want to tackle

 Want some frugal and safe, all-natural cleaning hacks?
-Click the banner and subscribe to download the “10 Ways To Clean With Vinegar” Cheat Sheet from the resource library for subscribers.
+Download the “10 Ways To Clean With Vinegar” Cheat Sheet from the free printables section.

 To give you some ideas here are possible cleaning tasks for spring cleaning the kitchen